Relative energy deficiency in sport: Signs and symptoms

 Clinical symptoms of RED-S may include disordered eating, fatigue, hair loss, cold hands and feet, dry skin, noticeable weight loss, increased healing time from injuries (e.g., lingering bruises), increased incidence of bone fracture and cessation of menses.
 Affected athletes may also struggle with low self-esteem and depression.

 Upon physical examination, a physician may also note the following symptoms: elevated carotene in the blood, anemia, orthostatic hypotension, electrolyte irregularities, hypoestrogenism, vaginal atrophy, and bradycardia.

 An athlete may show signs of restrictive eating, but not meet the clinical criteria for an eating disorder.
 They may also display subtle menstrual disturbances, such as a change in menstrual cycle length, anovulation, or luteal phase defects, but not yet have developed complete amenorrhea.
 Likewise, an athlete's bone density may decrease, but may not yet have dropped below her age-matched normal range.
 These signs can be considered "occult," as no one symptom may be severe enough to seek medical attention, leaving the triad to go unnoticed or untreated.
+Although the larger scientific community has not agreed upon a clear recommendation for ideal energy intake, physicians may take note of female athletes consuming under 30 kcal per kilogram of fat free mass (FFM) per day.

 Disordered eating

 Energy availability is defined as energy intake minus energy expended.
 Energy is taken in through food consumption.
 Bodies expend energy through normal functioning as well as through exercise.
 In the case of RED-S, low energy availability may be due to eating disorders, but not necessarily so.
 Athletes may experience low energy availability by exercising more without a concomitant change in eating habits, or they may increase their energy expenditure while also eating less.
 Disordered eating is defined among this situation due to the low caloric intake or low energy availability.

-While most athletes do not meet the clinical criteria to be diagnosed with an eating disorder such as anorexia nervosa or bulimia nervosa, many will exhibit disordered eating habits such as fasting, as well as avoiding certain types of food the athlete thinks are "bad" (such as foods containing fat).
-There are multiple factors that play in encouraging athletes to aim for a more lean body type, such as the culture and the individual.
+While most athletes do not meet the clinical criteria to be diagnosed with an eating disorder such as anorexia nervosa or bulimia nervosa, many still exhibit subclinical disordered eating, along with general psychopathology associated with eating disorders (anxiety, depression, obsessive-compulsive symptoms.
+Particularly, excessive fasting and avoidance of certain types of food (such as foods containing fat) arise commonly in athletes.
+Especially in weight-class sports, leanness-dependent sports, and aesthetic sports, the prevalence of eating disorders soar much higher than the average population.
+In athletes that engage in such sports, the pressure to perform promotes excessive dieting and other disordered eating habits, as athletes try to conform to expected weight patterns.

 More severe examples of disordered eating habits may include binge-eating; purging; and the use of diet-pills, laxatives, diuretics, and enemas.

 By restricting their diet, the athlete may worsen their problem of low energy availability.
 Having low dietary energy from excessive exercise or dietary restrictions leaves too little energy for the body to carry out normal functions such as maintaining a regular menstrual cycle or healthy bone density.